 Electrical shock.

 Electrical shock is one of the most common accidents welders face.
-It can be caused when two metalwelder parts that have a voltage between them touch or by secondary voltage shock where the welder touches part of the welding or electrical circuit at the same time his body touches a part of the metal he is welding.
+It can be caused when two metal parts that have a voltage between them touch or by secondary voltage shock where the welder touches part of the welding or electrical circuit at the same time his body touches a part of the metal he is welding.

 Exposure to fumes and gases.